Call us on

 Wildlife

-Look out for tigers, leopards, elephants and more
+Look out for tigers, leopards and elephants on safari

 Delicious food

-A nation of vivid contrasts and unrivalled culture
+A nation of vivid contrasts and engaging culture

 Highlights

-It's difficult to describe how vibrant and captivating India really is.
+It's difficult to describe how vivid and captivating India really is.
 It's the perfect place to explore as you're never short of things to do.
-Climb the Himalayas, relax at beautiful beaches, get lost wandering lively cities, or eat your way around the country so famous for its mouth-watering food.
+Climb the Himalayas, relax at beautiful beaches, get lost wandering dynamic cities, or eat your way around the country’s famously mouth-watering food.

 Keith Jarman headshot